aaminasiddiqui/Cat-vs-Dog-Classification/README.md

 ## Cat-vs-Dog-Classification

 A Convolutional Neural Network (CNN) model for classifying images of cats and dogs.
-The model is built using TensorFlow/Keras and utilizes transfer learning with the VGG16 architecture.
+The model is built using TensorFlow Keras.
 ### 1. Data Preprocessing

 - **Normalization**: Scale pixel values to the range [0, 1] by dividing by 255.